 For those driving to the festival, free parking is within a block or two of the festival site, with parking for disabled patrons in all city lots.
 Festival attendees though are encouraged to use public transit or ride a bike.
 For transit information go to 511.org.

-Check out last year's promotional clip for a live overview of the festival.
+Check out this year's promotional clip for a live overview of the festival.

 If you are a dog owner thinking about bringing "Cuddles" to the festival, please reconsider.
 Large crowds can easily make a typically mellow dog very anxious & sometimes aggressive.